This story was originally written for the Driven to Desire Challenge

 "Has to be the Rose Garden," the President had insisted, his mouth tight and unwavering.

-The agent knows that look, just as he knows that all the badgering in the world won't change the stubborn Presidential mind.
-He blames it on that shrew of a First Lady for beating the man down so often and so thoroughly that the rest of the team have to let him win a few—for his sanity and theirs, and frankly, for the country's, as well.
-He also understands the enormous toll this decision has already taken on the President; his usually bright eyes now wounded and pained, his normally elegant stature hunched and apologetic, his easy good humor muted and severe.
+The agent knows that look, just as he knows all the badgering in the world won't change the stubborn Presidential mind.
+He blames it on that shrew of a First Lady for beating the man down so often and so thoroughly that the rest of the team have to let him win a few—for his sanity and theirs, and frankly, for the country's.
+He also understands the enormous toll this decision has already taken on the President.
+His usually bright eyes now wounded and pained, his normally elegant stature hunched and apologetic, his easy good humor muted and severe.

-"All clear," the voice in his ear informs him, and McCarty lets the President know with a subtle nod that he's ready.
+"All clear," the voice in his ear informs him.
+McCarty lets the President know with a nod.
 Without taking an eye off the crowd, the agent catches the President in his peripheral vision and tracks his first ominous footsteps through the French doors and into the bright light of day.
-He refuses to wear sunglasses—"It makes me look dishonest, like a poker player trying to hide a bluff"—and McCarty knows the President will suffer that much more today with the glare of the mid-morning sun directly in his eyes.
+President Cullen refuses to wear sunglasses—"It makes me look dishonest, like a poker player trying to hide a bluff"—and McCarty knows the President will suffer that much more today with the glare of the mid-morning sun directly in his eyes.
 The President looks every bit the "dead man walking" as he takes another step forward, closes his eyes and lifts his face to the sun, draws a deep breath, and forces it out again.
-Agent McCarty can't decide which of the two of them is less eager to be here in this brutal August steam bath.
+Agent McCarty can't decide which of the two of them is less eager to be here in this brutal, August steam bath.

 The President's stride now is measured and sure, and McCarty steps aside to allow him passage.
 Perhaps the agent hasn't given him enough clearance, or perhaps—as McCarty would prefer to believe—the man draws comfort from his bodyguard's presence.
 Either way, the President's elbow grazes the agent's as he passes by, his hand nervously fidgeting with the button of his expensive suit.
 Only the agent can detect the slight quake of the President's hands as he grips the sides of the podium and aligns himself behind the microphone previously arranged by the capable White House staff to the specifications of his 6'2" frame.

-As the President fights the strong urge to squint toward the teleprompter, Agent McCarty continues to scan the crowd vigilantly.
-The security routine is fresh in the agent's mind, having rehearsed just yesterday afternoon, the speech read by one of the many president-doubles on the nation's payroll.
-Men who stand roughly the same height, having hair of a similar color blend (though the style itself is so unpredictable, it's hard to believe anyone can ever emulate him in this), and able to grow a crop of facial scruff macho enough to be convincing at great distances, at best.
-Matching the eyes is a feat they'll never achieve, not until the day they find another man whose eyes change color with his moods: bright emerald when he's concentrating and absorbing every word he hears; soft hazel when he has to speak with a family who's lost their home in a flood; flashing forest green when he's angry over some injustice that's crossed his desk or aroused by passion for a cause, or a person.
+As the President fights the strong urge to squint toward the teleprompter, Agent McCarty scans the crowd vigilantly.
+The security routine is fresh in the agent's mind, having rehearsed just yesterday afternoon, the speech read by one of the many President-doubles on the nation's payroll.
+Men who stand roughly the same height, with hair of a similar color blend (though the style itself is so unpredictable, it's hard to believe anyone can ever emulate him in this), and capable of growing a crop of facial scruff macho enough to be convincing at great distances, at best.
+Matching the eyes is a feat they'll never achieve, not until the day they find another man whose eyes change color with his moods: bright emerald when he's concentrating on absorbing every word he hears; soft hazel when he has to speak with a family who's lost their home in a flood; flashing forest green when he's angry over some injustice that's crossed his desk or aroused by passion for a cause.

 Yes, Agent McCarty is a man who knows what arousal looks like.
 It looks an awful lot like the face he's seen in any mirror, any time during the last four years, ever since a certain charismatic, brilliant, humble, witty, inspirational President became his life's work and heart's desire.
 And oh, by the way, the man happens to be drop-dead gorgeous.

-'Drop dead'?
-Fuck, Em, the agent chides himself, that's exactly what might happen if you keep drifting.
-This is no time for mooning over Presidential chin scruff and passionate eyes, not when the President's sending our soldiers into harm's way, placing himself in the very eye of the storm.
+"Drop dead"?
+Fuck, the agent chides himself, that's exactly what might happen if you keep drifting.
+This is no time for mooning over Presidential chin scruff and passionate eyes, not when the President's sending our soldiers into harm's way, placing himself in the eye of the storm.

-President Cullen's voice is clear and resolute, holding no trace of the apprehension the agent knows is present just below the surface.
-And McCarty acknowledges with awe that the golden tone of this man's voice is yet another attribute that will never be satisfactorily impersonated.
+President Cullen's voice is clear and resolute, holding no trace of the apprehension the agent knows to be brewing just below the surface.
+McCarty acknowledges with awe that the golden tone of this man's voice is yet another attribute that will never be satisfactorily impersonated.